g8os/EFBD/docs/nbd/backendstorage.md

 Not all [vdisks][vdisk] managed by the NBDServer are deduped.
 Caches are stored as nondeduped [vdisks][vdisk] for example.

-Nondeduped [vdisks][vdisk] store, modify, access and delete their content directly in/from the local storage.
+Nondeduped [vdisks][vdisk] store, modify, access and delete their content directly in/from the primary storage.
 All content of a single [vdisk][vdisk] is stored within the same hash map.
 Each content (block) is identified by the block index itself (field), within the namespace of the [vdisk][vdisk] (vdiskID, the key of the hashmap):

 ```
 key = <vdiskid>      # Eg.: `myvdisk`